metallb/metallb/website/content/configuration/_advanced_ipaddresspool_configuration.md

 If you encounter this issue with your users or networks, you can set the `AvoidBuggyIPs` flag of the IPAddressPool CR.
 By doing so, the `.0` and the `.255` addresses will be avoided.

+### Changing the IP of a service

+The current behaviour of MetalLB is to try to preserve the connectivity despite a change of configuration that might disrupt a service happens.
+For example, removing an IPAddressPool that contains IPs currently assigned to services.

+If that happens, instead of reallocating (if possible) a new IP to the service, the configuration change is marked as stale and MetalLB keeps running with the last valid configuration.

+In order to re-assign a new IP to the services, there are two options:

+- restarting the MetalLB's `controller` pod
+- deleting and re-creating the service

+{{% notice note %}}
+This behaviour is subject to change making MetalLB observe any state requested by the user, regardless of the fact that it may cause service disruptions or not.
+{{% /notice %}}